Pesticide Fact Sheet

 2 Environment Canada.
 (1987).
 Fact Sheet Alternatives to Pesticides in Yards and Gardens.

 3 Pesticide Action Group.
 (1 995).
 "E" Regulatory Anomalies.
-The problem with pesticides.
+The

 4 Johnson, Sharlene K. Pesticides: What you don't know can hurt you.
 Ladies Home Journal June 1997.